alexkenley/vibe-code-checker/ARCHITECTURE.md

 1.  **Command-Line Interface (CLI):**
     *   Uses Python's `argparse` module to accept the target project directory path and optional language specification.
     *   Provides helpful examples and guidance in the help text.
+    *   Supports scanning GitHub repositories directly with the `--github` flag.

 2.  **Language Detection Module:**
     *   A function within `scan.py` that analyzes the target directory's contents to determine the primary language.